 Staging cancer is critical for many reasons.
 Often your doctors will determine if you need further cancer-based tests.
 The stage of cancer is also one of the criteria used by doctors to determine a prognosis.
 Prognosis is a scientific term for the pattern and outcome predicted of a disease.
-Most importantly, the stages of cancer is a consideration the doctors use to determine which therapies are best for you.
-The cancer stage is used in research to evaluate treatment outcomes across patient groups, to compare results between treatment centres and to plan study studies.
+Most importantly, the stage of cancer is a consideration the doctors use to determine which therapies are best for you.
+The cancer stage is used in research to evaluate treatment outcomes across patient groups, to compare results between treatment centers and to plan study studies.

 Cancer is often staged twice.
 Before treatment, the first assessment is performed and is called the clinical level.
 After diagnosis, the second level is performed after treatments such as Surgery and is called the pathologic stage.
 The pathologic stage of the cancer is more specific.